sulu/docs/detail-specification/300-webspaces/DET-301-template-architecture.md

 </template>

 ```

+## Block Content
+The block content is a special property type in template xml structure.
+This parts will be handled with the BlockContentType.
+This Content Type creates a node property foreach child property (<blockname>-<propertyname>). if the property is multiple, it will create foreach property an array of values in the node property.
+To save and load content from phpcr the othe content types will be used, defined in each child property.
+Theoretical th block content can be used recursive, but our UI supports only on stage.

+__Example (from above -> only block)__:
+* sulu_locale:de-article-title = array ( 'Title 1' , 'Title 2' )
+* sulu_locale:de-article-article = array ( 'Article 1' , 'Article 2' )

 ## Structure Manager
 The structure manager uses the template-reader to retrieve a specific php-class from the cache and returns an object of the requested php-class.
 When the requested class-file does not exist it will be generated and placed in the specified cache direcotry.
 The constructor accepts an array with configuration options - the default values can be found below: